 Students may be excluded by the Principal or the Principal's designee, from normal participation in class activities.
 Students will be placed in a designated location for the school day to perform classroom assignments.
-School will have a closed campus for individuals placed on ISS.
+Individuals placed in ISS will have closed campus lunch.
 There will be zero tolerance for behavior problems from students placed in in-school suspension.
 Students not completing their In-School Suspension will face further disciplinary action.